• Home

 It’s helpful when celebrating different backgrounds for kids to see that it’s not an abstract concept.
 If they can spend time with diverse people in their community, they can really start to make the connection that diversity is all around us.

-Our friends and neighbors have differences that should be celebrated and also share many wonderful similarities.
+Our friends and neighbors have differences that should be celebrated, and also share many wonderful similarities.

 8) Student Show and Tell